HTTP

 What is an HTTP session?

-A session is a way to maintain state across multiple HTTP requests.
-Since HTTP is stateless, sessions use cookies or tokens to identify returning users.
+A session is a way to preserve user-specific state across many otherwise independent HTTP requests.

 How do sessions work?